Suspect in Portland shooting killed by police during arrest | Law-Order

 Police shot and killed an anti-fascist activist on Thursday as they moved in to arrest him for the alleged fatal shooting of a right-wing activist in Portland, Oregon, last weekend, officials said.
 Michael Reinoehl, 48, was wanted on a charge of murder when members of a fugitive task force shot him dead in Olympia, Washington after he left an apartment building and got in a car, according to police.

 "The suspect produced a firearm, threatening the lives of law enforcement officers," a U.S. Marshals Service spokesman said in a statement.
-Thurston County Sheriff's Office, which is responsible for investigating the incident, said it had not confirmed Reinoehl was armed or whether he fired any shots.
+Thurston County Sheriff's Office is responsible for investigating the incident.

-"There were shots that were fired from the task force into that vehicle and the suspect fled from the vehicle on foot and there were additional shots that were fired," said Lt.
+"The information that we have at this time is that the suspect was armed," said Lt.
 Ray Brady of the Sheriff's Office.
+"There were shots that were fired into the vehicle and the subject fled from the vehicle, at which time there were additional shots that were fired," he said, adding that the exact circumstances had yet to be confirmed.

 Portland Police earlier on Thursday issued a warrant for Reinoehl's arrest and asked the U.S. Marshals to locate him.
+"They lit his ass up," bystander Jashon Spencer said in an online video.
+"It sounded like fireworks it was that many shots."

 Reinoehl died only hours after Vice News broadcast a video in which he appeared to admit he shot Danielson and said he acted in self-defense.
 "I had no choice.
 I mean, I, I had a choice.
 I could have sat there and watched them kill a friend of mine of color.
 But I wasn't going to do that," he said in the video, adding he feared he would be stabbed.